probonopd/TSC/INSTALL.md

 On Windows, testing is done on Windows 7.
 **Windows XP is unsupported**.

-Current development version works on Gentoo and Ubuntu 16.10 based distros.
-Older Ubuntu versions have tool old CEGUI, we are [trying to get required patches included to them][4].
-[Windows crosscompile is currently is broken][9].
-[We are working towards new release with critical bugs fixed][8].

-TSC works on all processors supported by Ubuntu 16.10, like x86, x64, PowerPC and ARM, if processor is powerful enough.
-Most resourse demanding is calling Update() and Draw() on all sprites.
-[You'll need a fairly decent CPU if your levels are not really small][6].

-Previously before SFML and CEGUI upgrades when tested on ODroid-U3 2GB RAM Ubuntu 14.04, and Mac PowerBook G4 0.7GB RAM Lubuntu 14.04 PowerPC, the game was too slow to be playable.
-Recently at 2016-07-31 Quintus optimized one function and game got 2x speedup, so it's not tested yet is TSC now playable on those or Raspberry Pi 3.

-[We don't have any macOS or Android developers currently.
-Android also would need onscreen gamepad controls][7].

 TSC can be installed either from Git, meaning that you clone the repository, or from a release tarball, where for the purpose of this document a beta release is considered a release.
 Finally, you have the